DataBiosphere/azul/indexer/README.md

 1. Chalice will automatically generate a folder with the name of your application name.
 The folder will contain the files `app.py` and `requirements.txt` and a `.chalice` folder containing a `config.json` file.
 Overwrite those by copying `app.py`, `requirements.txt` and `chalicelib/` from this repo and the generated folder.
 1. Then, execute `pip install -r requirements.txt`.
-1. Open `.chalice/config.json`, remove any existing text in the file and copy the text below onto `config.json`.
+1. Open `.chalice/config.json`, remove any existing text in the file and copy the text below into `config.json`.
     ```json
     {
       "version": "2.0",